jeamy/asciisky/doc/asteroids.md

 # Bright Asteroids: Position and Magnitude Pipeline

-This document explains how ASCII Sky computes positions and brightness for bright minor planets (asteroids) and how the magnitude-based selection works.
+This document explains how ASCII Sky computes positions and brightness for bright minor planets (asteroids) and how caching and filtering work.

 ## Overview